santagot3ho3s/santagot3ho3s/README.md

 - 👋 Hi, I’m @souvik
 - 👀 I’m interested in ...webdev,dev-ops,ml
-- 🌱 I’m currently learning ...dsa in java and
+- 🌱 I’m currently learning ...dsa in java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... twt-@souviktwt1
 - 😄 Pronouns: ...he/him